Ronnie Van Zant: Legacy

 The Ronnie Van Zant Memorial Park, funded by fans and family of the band, was built on Sandridge Road in Lake Asbury, Florida, nearby his hometown of Jacksonville.

 Several members of his family have memorialized Ronnie in their music.
 His brothers Johnny and Donnie co-wrote the title track of John's 1990 album "Brickyard Road" with family friend and album producer Robert White Johnson.
 In the reformed Lynyrd Skynyrd's music video for the posthumously-released track "What's Your Name" closes with a white hat similar to Ronnie's sitting atop a microphone.
 Ronnie's daughter Tammy, who was only 10 years old when he died, dedicated the album title track, "Freebird Child" as well as the music video to her father in 2009.
 Van Zant's cousin Jimmie Van Zant recorded the tribute track "Ronnie's Song" on the album Southern Comfort (2000).

 Alt country band Drive-By Truckers also paid tribute to Ronnie and members of the original band on their Southern Rock Opera album.

 "The All-Night Bus Ride", the 8th episode of season 1 of the Showtime series Roadies, was made in honor of Van Zant and the band.

-In the 1978 song "Reflections" on the Charlie Daniels Band album Million Mile Reflections, the third verse talks about Van Zant saying "And Ronnie, my buddy above all the rest.
-I miss you the most and loved you the best."
-With a dedication on the back of the original record sleeve with a poem the last line reading "Fly on proud bird, you're free at last."
-Signed Charlie Daniels 1978.
+In the 1978 song "Reflections" on the Charlie Daniels Band album Million Mile Reflections, the third verse refers to Van Zant, "... and Ronnie, my buddy above all the rest, I miss you the most and loved you the best."
+A dedication on the back of the original record sleeve includes a poem, the last line of which is "Fly on, proud bird, you're free at last.
+Signed, Charlie Daniels, 1978."